 Portsoy is not only famous for the Scottish Traditional Boat Festival which takes place there.
-The town is also famous for delicious ice cream, so you should definitely head there.
-Out of all the different ice cream shops, Portsoy Ice Cream (also pictured at the top of this page) wins the prize for the most flavours on offer!
+The town is also famous for delicious ice cream, so you should definitely visit here.
+Out of all the different Aberdeenshire ice cream shops, Portsoy Ice Cream (also pictured at the top of this page) wins the prize for the most flavours on offer!
 Pictured above is sticky toffee flavoured ice cream in a waffle cone – perfection!

 A young quine with an energetic sense of adventure but dire sense of direction!
 Born and bred in the North East of Scotland with a long loving appreciation of the Scottish islands.